GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 Ta-da!
 The extension has been successfully installed.
 Because no icons were included in the manifest, a generic icon will be created for the extension.

-## Add instruction {: #background }
+## Add functionality {: #background }

-{# "Instruction" feels like a very odd phrasng to use here. #}

-Even though is installed, it does not currently do anything.
-That's becasue we haven't told the extension to do anything yet.
-Let's update the extension to store a background color value for future use.
+The extension is now installed, but it doesn't currently do anything becasue we haven't told it what to do or when to do it.
+Let's fix that by adding some code to store a background color value.

 To do this, we will need to crate a [background script][1] and add it to the extension's manifest.
 Start by creating a file named `background.js` inside the extension's directory.